 - Drug-induced rape — Someone charged with drug-induced rape is accused of using drugs to lower the resistance of another person to a sexual assault.
 Commonly it’s claimed that drugs were slipped into a drink and the alleged victim wakes up with no memory of an assault or events leading up to an alleged assault.
 Federal laws call for penalties of up to 20 years if convicted for the intention of rape by distrusting a controlled substance without another person’s knowledge.

 - Forcible rape — Refers to non-consensual sex that is committed by physical force or threat of injury.
 Penalties for conviction will vary depending on the unique aspects of a case, but can often include life in prison.

 Most sex crime convictions mandate incarceration, substantial fines, a permanent criminal record, and registration as a sex offender.
 The loss of reputation, public exposure through media, difficulty finding housing, and inability to secure gainful employment can last a lifetime.
 In these cases it is absolutely imperative that you receive the best possible representation from an experienced criminal defense attorney.

 Mr. Dudley offers aggressive defense representation in cases involving sex crimes.
+He has represented individuals facing major criminal allegations in 36 different states, handled matters in both the trial and appellate courts, state and federal, and is admitted to the United States Supreme Court and seven federal circuit courts of appeal.
 To schedule an evaluation of your case, contact us today.

 Sex Crimes Defense: Selected Case Results